Second International Conference on Nutrition (ICN2)

 - review progress made since the 1992 ICN including country-level achievements in scaling up nutrition through direct nutrition interventions and nutrition-enhancing policies and programmes;

 - review relevant policies and institutions on agriculture, fisheries, health, trade, consumption and social protection to improve nutrition;

 - strengthen institutional policy coherence and coordination to improve nutrition, and mobilize resources needed to improve nutrition;

 - strengthen international, including inter-governmental cooperation, to enhance nutrition everywhere, especially in developing countries.

-The scope of the conference will:
+The scope of the conference was:

 - global in perspective, but focused particularly on nutrition challenges in developing countries;

 - addressed all forms of malnutrition, recognizing the nutrition transition and its consequences;